dashofcode/postsql/README.md

 Any JS numeric value will be converted to a TIMESTAMP via a JS Date object, all other values are NULL.

     SELECT id, json_timestamp(data,'date') FROM things WHERE json_timestamp(data,'date') <= NOW();

+#### json_date(column, field) returns DATE

+Any JS numeric value will be converted to a DATE via a JS Date object, all other values are NULL.

     SELECT id, json_date(data,'date') FROM things WHERE json_date(data,'date') <= NOW();